jordvnkm/FBAppDemo/README.md

 # Facebook Page Manager
-Facebook page manager is an application to monitor and update pages owned by a Facebook user.
+Facebook page manager is a single page application to monitor and update pages owned by a Facebook user.
 The application utilizes a lightweight representation of pages and posts to allow a user to interact with their target audience.

+The application uses a React/JavaScript front end, with a Rails backend.
+The flux pattern is used to handle the flow of information between the stores, components, actions, Facebook api, and the dispatcher.

 ##Login
 Facebook page manager utilizes the Facebook login component to authenticate users.
 There is no need for a user table as Facebook takes care of all the storage and authentication.
 Users of the page manager need to grant the following permissions to the application: